cultuurnet/projectaanvraag-silex/docs/initial-setup.md

 # Console commands

 A console is provided in the application.
 This can be used to run certain silex commands.
 Most important ones:
-- projectaanvraag:consumer: Run this command if you want to consume messages on your rabbit mq.
+- `projectaanvraag:consumer`: Run this command if you want to consume messages on your rabbit mq.
 This is used to handle events async.
   - If you have supervisor.
 This is the required command that should be run.
   - If you have no supervisor: Make sure you run this command after you executed code that throws an event
-- orm:schema-tool:update: Run this command to show what sql is needed to update your DB to latest version.
+- `orm:schema-tool:update`: Run this command to show what sql is needed to update your DB to latest version.
 Use the --force flag to execute that query.
-- orm:schema-tool:create: When this is your first time running the project.
+- `orm:schema-tool:create`: When this is your first time running the project.
+- `sync-consumers live test`: Run this command to synchronize the local consumers with their CultureFeed API counterparts.
+`test` and `live` are the possible arguments for this command.
+The command can be run with only one of these present.
+This will create asynchronous events for processing on the RabbitMQ queue.